Neuvillete/Anime-DiscordBot/README.md

 data = response.json()
 ```

 ## Command Details

 ### Anime

-Generates a query to fetch information about anime titles.
+Generates a query to fetch detailed information about anime titles.
 The query retrieves:

 - **Title**: Romaji and English versions of the title.
 - **Site URL**: URL to the anime's page on Anilist.